Kantosaurus/ESC-C3T2/docs/address-integration.md

 - **Backward Compatibility**: Maintains support for the legacy address field
 - **Form Validation**: Ensures all required address fields are completed

+## Important: Google Maps API Update

+⚠️ **Note**: As of March 1st, 2025, `google.maps.places.Autocomplete` is not available to new customers.
+Google recommends using `google.maps.places.PlaceAutocompleteElement` instead.

+While the current implementation will continue to work for existing customers, new implementations should migrate to the new API.
+See the [migration guide](https://developers.google.com/maps/documentation/javascript/places-migration-overview) for details.

 ## Database Schema

 The new address system adds the following fields to both `caregivers` and `elders` tables: